Josh-techie/AI-TPs/Basics-Python/README.md

 <h1> Exercises </h1>

-- Feel free to refer to [Assignment_1](./Assignment_1.ipynb) to review the tasks and my proposed solutions.
+- Feel free to refer to my assignments to review the tasks and my proposed solutions.
 They are presented in a Jupyter Notebook format for easy understanding and replication.
+  - [Assignment_1](./Assignment_1.ipynb) : Serves as an assignment for python introduction.
+  - [Assignment_2](./Assignment_2.ipynb) : Tuples, Listes, sets, Slicing and file manipulation

 ---